Cover image for 8 critical usability issues in web design (and how to fix them)

 • Varying typography - Font families and sizes that change without reason

-• Inconsistent spacing - Random gaps between elements
+• Inconsistent spacing - Random gaps between elements that break visual rhythm

 • Conflicting color usage - The same color meaning different things in different contexts